 “I didn’t hear the magic word…”

-Option B is to complete the action, but add on some reinforcement.
+Option B: Complete the action, but add some reinforcement.

 Less immediately annoying, but preachy.
 Can you honestly say this wouldn’t irritate you, and perhaps elicit a negative response in front of the kids we’re supposed to be teaching?